awesomeeng/zephjs/docs/GetStartedUsing.md

  - **[Mistral](https://github.com/awesomeeng/zephjs-mistral)** - Mistral is a component collection that was built as the test case for ZephJS.
 It is neither complete nor production ready and should be used only as an example.

-Also, we have released some ZephJS supported elements and examples that may be of interest:
+Also, ZephJS has released some ZephJS supported elements and examples that may be of interest:

  - **[zephjs-router](https://github.com/awesomeeng/zephjs-router)** - An html content router built specifically for ZephJS with support for lazy loading.